okb1100/playlist-generator/README.md

 #### Quick test

-Go to [this page](https://playlist-generator-okb1100.herokuapp.com) to test it immidiately.
+Go to [this page](https://playlist-generator-okb1100.herokuapp.com) to test it immediately.

 #### Run it yourself
 You need `node.js` and `npm` to run `playlist-generator`.